shahlashaikh2025-blip/shahlashaikh2025-blip/README.md

 ### 🎮 1.
 Global Video Game Sales Analysis | Power BI

-Yeh project Python ka use karke **global video game sales data** ko analyze aur visualize karta hai.
-Is dataset ki madad se mukhtalif **regions, genres, publishers aur years** ke hisaab se video game sales ka andaza lagaya gaya hai.
-Is project ka main goal **gaming industry ke trends** ko samajhna aur **clear aur simple data visualizations** ke zariye meaningful insights present karna hai.
+This project focuses on analyzing and visualizing global video game sales data using Python.
+The dataset provides insights into video game sales across different regions, genres, publishers, and years.
+The goal of this project is to explore trends in the gaming industry and present meaningful insights through clear and simple data visualizations.roman me btao

 ### 🦠 2.
 COVID-19 Dataset Analysis | Python + Power BI